mehulagg/gitlab_test/doc/subscriptions/index.md

 Each month, any minutes that you used will be deducted from your balance of additional minutes.
 Put another way, the number of minutes used and available will reflect your *current* month's usage and availability.

+For example:
+- February 15: A group buys 4000 minutes.
+The count reads 0/4000 minutes.
+- February 28: The group has used 1500 minutes.
+The count reads 1500/4000 minutes.
+- March 1: The counter reads: 0/2500 minutes.

+##### Purchasing Additional Minutes
 In order to purchase additional minutes, you should follow these steps:

 1. Go to **Group > Settings > Pipelines quota**.
 Once you are on that page, click on **Buy additional minutes**.